TTTyq/AIDA-page/docs/en/guide/beginners.md

      - macOS: Install using Homebrew: `brew install mongosh`
    - After installation, you can type `mongosh` in the terminal to connect to your local MongoDB
    - Cursor AI can help you execute database queries, modify data structures, etc. through mongosh

-7. **Using Chrome Developer Tools for frontend debugging**:
-   - Open your frontend application (http://localhost:3000) in Chrome browser
-   - Press F12 or right-click on the page and select "Inspect" to open developer tools
-   - Use the Network panel to monitor API requests:
-     - Click on the Network tab to view all network requests
-     - Click on any request to see detailed information, including request headers, response data, etc.
-     - Right-click on a request and select "Copy > Copy as cURL" to copy the curl command for the request
-     - Paste the copied curl command to Cursor AI, which can help you analyze the request or modify parameters
-   - Use the Console panel to debug JavaScript:
-     - You can execute JavaScript code directly in the Console
-     - Frontend error messages will be displayed here
-     - You can use `console.log()` to output variable values for debugging

-::: tip Let AI Help You
-When you encounter frontend API request issues, you can ask AI for help like this:

-> I copied this API request from Chrome Developer Tools: [paste curl command].
-Please help me analyze this request and explain how to modify it to solve [describe your problem].

-AI will analyze request parameters, response data, and provide fix suggestions.
 :::

 ::: info 💡 Tip